KarthikSomu2401/blog-writer/project-backend/README.md

 # blog-writer
-This application is used for cs615 module
+This application is used for Blog Writer